movementlabsxyz/MIP/MIP/mip-125/README.md

 ### Updates at Runtime

-After genesis, there are **two different ways** to update reward rates, depending on which system is active:
+After genesis, there are **two different ways** to update reward rates, depending on which system is active.

+> **Note on Governance Status**: Currently, reward rate updates are controlled by the `core_resources` signer rather than community governance.
+The transition to partial/full governance is planned after Move2 release and mainnet migration completion.

 #### Path 1: Manual Governance Updates